cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 ## Next up

 You have introduced a [game FIFO](./game-fifo.md), a [game deadline](./game-deadline.md), and a game winner.
-Time to turn your attention to the [next section](./game-forfeit.md) to look into game forfeits.
+Time to turn your attention to the [next section](./game-forfeit.md) and explore game forfeits.